 - The desire to play the entire keyboard that is life, not just the most common keys.

-- My partner of almost 16 years who celebrates me at my best and still loves me at my worst.
+- My husband of almost 17 years who celebrates me at my best and still loves me at my worst.
 He appreciates that: I've never been on America's Most Wanted, that I've never owned anything Hello Kitty, that I can find Waldo almost every time, and he loves it when I'm opinionated.
 He knows I would follow him anywhere, and that I have.
 And we both know that it just gets better every year.

 - A vibrant and generous community of genealogists and family historians including those I only know in the online world.
 Each and every day you challenge me to look at genealogy from new perspectives, you share your knowledge and resources without a second thought, and you encourage me to get back up and do the genealogy dance despite bouts of occasional ill-conceived reasoning and mistakes.